exrok/evdoublebind/README.md

 Evdoublebind, via evdev, provides double bind keys: keys which are overloaded with functional acting as a modifier when held but another key when tapped alone.
 Although other applications strive for the same core functionality, Evdoublebind is unique in that it...
 * Runs at a low level interfacing evdev directly so that it is display server agnostic even working in a TTY.
-* Is very simple and small, written in less than 100 lines of C code which when compiled statically with musl and stripped produces a ~5kb binary on linux.
+* The main program is very simple and small, written in less than 200 lines of C code which when compiled statically with musl and stripped produces a ~5kb binary on linux.
 * Introduces as little latency as possible, allowing regular key events to processed by system directly without redirection or a virtual input device.